 Although not a geographic term, 'the CIS' covers Central Asia, some of Eastern Europe and the Caucasus.
-Central Asia is covered here, but this vast region, know to many as the -stans, is home to intriguing ancient cities and spectacular mountains, but for the most part steppe and desert.
-Also included is Armenia and Georgia in a region known as the Caucasus.
+Central Asia is covered here, this vast region, know to many as the -stans, is home to intriguing ancient cities and spectacular mountains, but for the most part steppe and desert.
+Also included is Armenia & Georgia in a region known as the Caucasus.

 Many thanks to Conor Meleady for kindly supplying the Turkmenistan information and for Alex Schofield for the original Tajikistan summary.

 The term FSU simply means 'Former Soviet Union' mean all countries previous part of it and the CIS, which is the more up-to-date term used here is the Commonwealth of Independent States (CIS), which replaced the USSR (the Baltic States, not covered here are excluded).